 Here, Hartman once again got to do what he did best — play a smug but endearing radio announcer named Bill McNeal.
 The show was smartly written and a critical and commercial success, running for five seasons — four of which included Hartman.

 After making the move back to California, Brynn Omdahl began to struggle once again with substance abuse, a factor that eventually figured heavily into Phil Hartman’s death.
 The two were known to fight and threats were sometimes made and friends and family of Hartman were often not shy about the fact that they found Omdahl to be an unsettling presence.

-In 1987 when Hartman had confided in his friend and fellow Groundlings performer, Cassandra Peterson, that he planned on proposing to Omdahl, Peterson reportedly exclaimed “Oh god, no!”
+In 1987 when Hartman had confided in his friend and fellow Groundlings performer, Cassandra Peterson, that he planned on proposing to Brynn Omdahl, Peterson reportedly exclaimed “Oh god, no!”
 Peterson was then asked to leave Hartman’s office and the two did not speak again for years.
 Recalling the incident, Peterson said; “It’s the first time — and, I think, last time — I ever saw him angry.”

 In addition to Cassandra Peterson’s strong feelings about Omdahl — now Brynn Hartman after they wed in 1987 — Hartman’s second wife, Lisa Strain, had her own run-ins with Hartman’s third wife.